fpalomo/king-kata-di/Readme-group-2.md

 with dynamic data types should not waste time checking the data types.
 The list is:

 * application_id ( 32 alphanumeric characters ) :
  Our system will accept payments from different apps, so we need to keep track of this.
-Let's consider application_id = 1 means GAME_A , and application_id = 2 means GAME_B
+Let's consider application_id = 1 means CANDY_CRUSH , and application_id = 2 means PAPA_PEAR

 * order_id ( 32 alphanumeric characters ) :
  App order ID , to be able to trace the payment back, and for the IPN ( read below ).